Lukosi Elephant Encounter

 Above: Under cover of darkness or during the early hours, they'd obviously crossed the route we'd been following.

 Careful searching showed another two-elephant standing quietly amongst the clumps of jesse.
 They weren’t gathered in a group and were spread out line abreast.
 Those we initially saw were seemingly all middle-aged and young bulls carrying very small tusks.
 With Olaf and Lucky accompanying me and the wind still in our favour, we moved quietly across the front of the line of elephant.
-It didn’t take long to account for all of them.
+However, it did not take long to account for all of them.

 Quickly grasping Olaf by his right bicep, I moved him up to a position directly in front of the bull I had in mind.
 Olaf shot well, despite his tendency to excitement which happens too many of us, so I felt he would handle a frontal brain shot without a problem.
 When we were between about 15 and 20 paces to the elephant’s front, I indicated to Olaf to shoot as I simultaneously brought my rifle hard into my shoulder.
 Out the corner of my eye I observed Lucky Ndlovu turning rather quickly and start moving slowly away from what was about to unfold.
 And unfold it certainly did, with alarming if not frightening speed.